We've funded accommodation for 18 young people who are employed yet cannot afford local rents

-In 2016 LandAid awarded a grant to YMCA North Tyneside, a charity helping young people who are homeless, including care leavers and ex offenders, to make an active contribution to their community.
+LandAid and Shaftesbury awarded a grant to YMCA North Tyneside, a charity helping young people who are homeless, including care leavers and ex offenders, to make an active contribution to their community.

-The grant will help fund the YMCA's ‘Safe, Secure and Suitable Accommodation’ project in North Shields, which will convert a terrace of nine empty flats into self-contained flats for young people.
-The future tenants will participate in working on the properties they will live in, gaining valuable skills and experience.
+The grant helped fund the YMCA's ‘Safe, Secure and Suitable Accommodation’ project in North Shields, which converted a terrace of six flats into nine self-contained units.
+The tenants participated in working on the properties, gaining valuable skills and experience.

-LandAid has also arranged for YMCA North Tyneside to get free property advice from Bilfinger GVA, who will review the charity's current and potential property developments and opportunities.
+LandAid also arranged for YMCA North Tyneside to get free property advice from Bilfinger GVA, who reviewed the charity's current and potential property developments and opportunities.

-The project will enable the YMCA to get more young people into training and work experience, enabling them to move from benefits into employment.
+The project enabled the YMCA to get more young people into training and work experience, helping them to move from benefits into employment.

 The properties are located on a shopping street, 400m from the YMCA's premises in North Shields, giving the young tenants easy access to advice, training and education as well as facilities including a communal laundry and a gym.